godotengine/godot-docs/classes/class_lightmapgi.rst

 - void **set_use_denoiser** **(** :ref:`bool<class_bool>` value **)**
 - :ref:`bool<class_bool>` **is_using_denoiser** **(** **)**

-If ``true``, uses a CPU-based denoising algorithm on the generated lightmap.
+If ``true``, uses a GPU-based denoising algorithm on the generated lightmap.
 This eliminates most noise within the generated lightmap at the cost of longer bake times.
 File sizes are generally not impacted significantly by the use of a denoiser, although lossless compression may do a better job at compressing a denoised image.

-\ **Note:** The built-in denoiser (OpenImageDenoise) may crash when denoising lightmaps in large scenes.
-If you encounter a crash at the end of lightmap baking, try disabling :ref:`use_denoiser<class_LightmapGI_property_use_denoiser>`.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`